Hristakos/project1/pseudocode.md

 if total player 1 and player 2 selections are = Max attempts (3 * 3) we have a draw
 if not repeat.

+score: intiaial to zero;
+if player1 wins add to player 1 if player2 wins add to player 2 draw add to draw tally

 # Design